danielsjarif/website-daniel-sjarif-2016/README.md

 - Created images in leveling.html that linked to other pages in the website
 - Corrected titles
 - Many aesthetic changes (i.e. changed color for dropdown menu, etc).

+**NOTES**: Still some compatibility issues with non-chrome web browsers.
 ````